pallets/flask/docs/api.rst

 Sessions
 --------

-If you have the :attr:`Flask.secret_key` set you can use sessions in Flask applications.
-A session basically makes it possible to remember information from one request to another.
+If you have set :attr:`Flask.secret_key` (or configured it from :data:`SECRET_KEY`) you can use sessions in Flask applications.
+A session makes it possible to remember information from one request to another.
 The way Flask does this is by using a signed cookie.
-So the user can look at the session contents, but not modify it unless they know the secret key, so make sure to set that to something complex and unguessable.
+The user can look at the session contents, but can't modify it unless they know the secret key, so make sure to set that to something complex and unguessable.

 To access the current session you can use the :class:`session` object: